 Equal opportunities, fairness, non-discrimination and equality are important principles that are observed at Kesko.
 Kesko Corporation and its subsidiaries in Finland draw up statutory company-specific HR, training, equality and nondiscrimination plans and define objectives for improvement.

 Kesko has established an Employee Equality and Diversity Group in accordance with a non-discrimination plan, which handles matters related to non-discrimination and equality within the Group.
 The Employee Equality and Diversity Group includes representatives of the employer, personnel and labour protection functions.
-Based on the working group's
+Based on the working group’s initiative, we continued to implement the guidelines that we drafted in 2020 on how to react should a customer or a member of the working community speak in a racist or otherwise derogatory manner.
+In addition, to prevent discrimination, we provided training to shop stewards at K-Citymarket department stores on subconscious prejudices.

 Diverse working community